CAS Space opens superfactory in Shaoxing to build twelve rockets per year

 Assembly line production for the Kinetica-2 🚀

 The plant applies advanced manufacturing techniques that allow rockets to be assembled in less time than usual.
 The Kinetica-2, a two-stage vehicle with a capacity for payloads of up to 1.9 tons in low Earth orbit, will benefit from optimized assembly lines and integrated testing.
-With this industrial approach, CAS Space aims to reduce reliance on manual processes and increase launch cadence.
+With this industrial approach, CAS Space seeks to reduce dependence on manual processes and increase launch cadence.

 The rocket that comes out of the factory like a car 🏭

-With this superfactory, Kinetica-2 rockets will come out almost in series, like compact cars.
-Sure, the dealership doesn't include a return guarantee if the satellite doesn't start on the first try.
+With this superfactory, Kinetica-2 rockets will come out almost in series, like utility vehicles.
+Of course, the dealership does not include a return guarantee if the satellite doesn't start on the first try.
 But hey, at least delivery times will be faster than ordering furniture online.